JuanSebastian007/masiv/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.4.

 ## Important
-Before running the application for the first time, make sure that the node_modules packages have been installed
+Before running the application for the first time, make sure that the node_modules packages have been installed.
+Because the application has a proxy configured, it should only be run with the `npm start` command, don´t used `ng serve`

 ## Install package

 Run `npm install` for install package and generate node_modules.

-## Development server
+## Run application in dev server.

-Run `ng serve` for a dev server.
+Run `npm start` for run aplication.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding